 Working with others

-Our partner agencies are powerful allies.
-These range from iwi and government agencies such as Police, the Ministry of Health, NGOs (like charities) to community groups, local bodies and businesses – we all have a part to play.
+We work closely with other partner agencies and providers to ensure we meet the needs of children and young people.
+These range from organisations and government agencies such as Police, the Ministry of Health, NGOs, to community groups, local bodies and businesses – we all have a part to play.